-A couple years back during that infamous postal vote, 62% of Australians voted to legalise same-sex marriage.
+A couple years back during that infamous postal vote, 62% of Australians who responded (equivalent to just under half of all those eligible to vote) indicated they were in favour of legalising same-sex marriage.

 During the debate, many warned that if marriage was redefined, a host of injustices would follow.
 People of faith could lose their jobs, gender-fluid teaching might take over schools, and the freedom to hold a dissenting view would disappear.